 A study of the azimuthal scatter in the radial profiles of density, temperature, entropy and X-ray brightness of simulated ENZO clusters has been presented in Vazza et al. (2011b).
-In this case, we differ from the analysis reported there by computing the azimuthal scatter from a larger number of angular sectors, N=12, compared to the cases of N=2, 4 and 8 explored in Vazza et al. (2011b).
-In the simulations, a number of dense clumps are present, which may bias the predicted scatter high.
-To overcome this problem, we computed the scatter of the simulated clusters both for the total gas distribution and by filtering out the 1% most
+In this case, we differ from the analysis reported there by computing the azimuthal scatter from more angular sectors, N=12, than for N=2, 4, and 8 explored in Vazza et al. (2011b).
+In the simulations, several dense clumps are present, which may bias the predicted scatter.
+To overcome this problem, we computed the scatter of the simulated clusters both for the total gas distribution and by filtering out the 1% most X-ray luminous cells, as in Roncarelli et al. (2006), which removes a large fraction of the clumps.